Independent Executive Advisory

 high-stakes environments.

 Not observing from the outside.
-Accountable for both platform delivery and business execution.
+I was accountable for both execution and business outcomes.
 Working directly with executive sponsors, functional leaders, and operators.
-Global scope.
-Regulated complexity.
-Real operational risk.
+Global scale.
+Regulatory complexity.
+Operational risk.
+Real consequences.

 15+